 This 5-day Lhasa and Yamdrok Lake tour covers the major attractions of Lhasa City, as well as the breathtaking lake scenery.
-After exploring Potala palace, Jokhang Temple, Barkhor street, Sera and Drepung Monastery in Lhasa, it would be pleasant to pay a visit to Yamdrok Lake, which is one of the most beautiful lakes in China.
+After exploring Potala palace, Jokhang Temple, Barkhor street, Sera Monastery in Lhasa, it would be pleasant to pay a visit to Yamdrok Lake, which is one of the most beautiful lakes in China.
 Here, you will get a stunning lake view of Yamdrok.

 Small group tour (less than 12 people) with fixed departure

 1. Easy (1 point) - suitable for all level of fitness, family with kids and senior groups.

 2. Moderate (2-3 Points) - suitable for those having average level for fitness, family with kids bigger than 12 years.

 3. Moderate to Strenous (4 Points) - suitable for those physically fit and have experiences of high altitude trekking.